mdkmotsuenyane/mdkmotsuenyane/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-I love basketball i would like to be the Stephen curry of Tech
+I love basketball i would like to thik of myself as the Stephen Curry of Tech
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...